hyl3rid/blog/data/blog/lasagna.md

 ⦁ half of small eggplant
 ⦁ 2 cups of mushrooms cremini, sliced
 ⦁ 3 cups fresh spinach, roughly chopped
-⦁ 1 tbps of thyme
+⦁ 1 tbps of thyme and oregano
 ⦁ salt and black pepper, to taste

 **For the béchamel sauce:**